-The GMC Sierra 1500 features a 5.3 liter V8 EcoTec3 engine that provides the most efficient fuel economy of a full-size pickup.
-The 6.2-liter version packs 420 horsepower, surpassing all other light-duty pickups, while the 4.3 liter V6 produces 285 horsepower with 305 pound-feet of torque.
+The GMC Sierra 1500 features a 5.3-liter V8 EcoTec3 engine that provides an incredible fuel economy for a full-size pickup.
+The 6.2-liter version packs 420 horsepower, (also outstanding for a light-duty pickup), while the 4.3-liter V6 produces 285 horsepower with 305 pound-feet of torque.

 The standard transmission is a six-speed automatic, with an eight-speed available as an option.
-Owners can expect mileage in the 18-24 mpg range,* which is normal for this class of truck, and they won't need to worry about rear wheel slippage when hauling; in fact, the Eaton Locker automatic locking system for the rear differential locks down the rear wheels when it senses any slippage — the result is better traction, safety, and control.
+Depending on which powertrain options is chosen, owners can expect mileage in the 15-24 mpg range,1 which is normal for this class of truck, and they won't need to worry about rear wheel slippage when hauling; in fact, the Eaton Locker automatic locking system for the rear differential locks down the rear wheels when it senses any slippage—the result is better traction, safety, and control.

 The standard engine will provide a lot of power for light towing and general tasks, while the V8 is powerful with a transmission that's light, smooth and silky.